krislitman/satellite_challenge/README.md

 1. Fork and Clone this repo
 2. Install all the required packages in the Gemfile with the command: `bundle install`
 3. Run `rails db:{drop,create,migrate}` to create and migrate the database
-4. Run the rake task `rails pull_data:run` which will create a new data object every 10 seconds based on satellite information
+4. Run the rake task `rails pull_data:run` which will read in the real-time altitude data
 4. Run `rails s` simultaneously to start the rails server (located at localhost:3000)
 5. Enter endpoints (see below) into your browser or Postman to see JSON responses!